 Sex discrimination may occur when an employer treats an employee differently on the basis of their gender in a way that affects their employment.
 Sex discrimination can include refusal to hire, refusal to promote, or termination on the basis of gender.
-If an employer treats an employee differently because of their gender, by refusing to hire, refusing to promote, or terminating employment, the employer may have violated Title VII of the Civil Rights Act of 1964, the Pennsylvania Human Relations Act and/or the New Jersey Law Against Discrimination.
+If an employer treats an employee differently because of their gender, by paying you differently, faiure to hire, failure to promote, or terminating employment, the employer may have violated Title VII of the Civil Rights Act of 1964, the Equal Pay Act, the Pennsylvania Human Relations Act and/or the New Jersey Law Against Discrimination.

 Bell & Bell LLP attorneys have successfully handled hundreds of workplace discrimination and harassment cases, many of which included claims of sex discrimination.